tu2-atmanand/Speech_Recognition/Analysis.md

 1. This is offline
 2. Not able to detect as good as option 1 and option 2
 3. Also to train your own model or use for development little difficult to understand.

+To test it the sampel code is [[Here]](https://github.com/tu2-atmanand/Speech_Recognition/blob/main/Archived/pocketSphinxDemo.py).

 ## Third Option : Vosk-api